 • understood exactly what something New should do that they can’t do for themselves;

-• assembled the full set of stakeholders who have already agreed and bought-into what something New should look and act like and their roles in managing implementation;
+• assembled the full set of stakeholders who have already agreed and bought-into doing something different;

-• tried several workarounds that don’t work out and an external solution is the only option;
+• tried several workarounds that don’t work out;

-• recognized the ‘cost’ of bringing in something New and know how to manage it;
+• recognized the ‘cost’ of bringing in something new;

-• have figured out how to manage the change with the least disruption.
+• have figured out how to manage any change with the least disruption.

 BUYERS BUY IF THE ‘COST’ OF CHANGE IS LESS THAN MAINTAINING THE STATUS QUO

-Let’s think more about the buy side.
+This is important to know about the Buy Side.
 People don’t want to buy anything, merely solve a problem with the least ‘cost’ to their system.
 Sometimes they sound like they have a need but are merely in their research phase; sometimes they are seeking workarounds when they connect with you and are comparing alternatives; sometimes they take an appointment to learn more from you so they can develop their own solution; sometimes they want to bring back new ideas to the team.

-When you’re speaking with someone who seems like a ‘prospect’, you may be right and they have a need.
+When you’re speaking with someone who seems like a ‘prospect’, they might have a need.
 But until they understand and address the full set of internal issues involved with solving their problem, they can’t fully define the best route to a fix.

 SELLING IS TACTICAL, BUYING IS STRATEGIC